astromerik/erik-static-cv/README.md

 * Recieve project/job proposals

 The visitors goal of this website are:
-* Finding a skilled software developer
+* Find a skilled software developer
-* Find proof of concepts
+* Find proof of concepts (i.e. proof of programming skills)
-* Easily get in contact with developer if interested
+* Easily get in contact with the developer if they are interested

 ## UX